 Progression in Employment: Employer Toolkit & Case Study Collection

-This employer toolkit and case study collection is published by IES with the support of JPMorgan Chase Foundation under their global New Skills at Work initiative.
+This employer toolkit and case study collection is published by IES with the support of J.P.
+Morgan under their global New Skills at Work initiative.

 New research demonstrates the benefits of employers in the retail, hospitality, health and social care sectors supporting the progression of low-skilled, low-paid workers.
 In spite of challenges in terms of market pressures and demand fluctuations, employers that support low-skilled workers report reputational benefits, improvements in service quality and reductions in employee turnover.